 As noted in the introduction, upland vegetation in the Planning Area is a diverse resource, providing a large amount of the local and regional biodiversity and ecological value.

-Grazing allotments in portions of the Planning Area were assessed for land health in the Roan Cliffs Landscape Unit (BLM 2001d), Rifle Creek Landscape Unit (BLM 2002b), and Rifle-West Landscape Unit (BLM 2005c).
-These assessments indicated that upland plant communities were in generally good to excellent condition in terms of the upland vegetation (Land Health Standard #3).
-For most sites, it was noted that (1) distribution of native plant communities appeared sufficient to ensure sustainability, and (2) most communities appeared to have mixed age classes in sufficient amounts to sustain recruitment.
-Exceptions are discussed below.
+Portions of the Planning Area were assessed for land health in 1999 and 2001 and upland plant community health was deemed to be in generally good to excellent condition, in terms of Colorado Public Land Health Standard #3 (Appendix F) (BLM 2001d, 2002b).
+For most sites, it was noted that (1) distribution of native plant communities appeared sufficient to ensure sustainability, and (2) most communities appear to have mixed age classes in sufficient numbers to sustain recruitment.
+Exceptions are discussed below